microsoft/codetour/README.md

 ### Status Bar

-In addition to the `CodeTour` tree view, the CodeTour extension also contributes a new status bar item called `Start CodeTour` to your status bar.
-It's only visible when the current workspace has one or more tours, and when clicked, it allows you to select a tour and then begin navigating it.
+In addition to the `CodeTour` tree view, the CodeTour extension also contributes a status bar item that indicates the title and step of the current tour you're actively taking or recording.

-While you're within a tour, the status bar will update to show the title and step of the current tour.
 When clicked, it will open the file/line of the current tour step, which allows you to open other files while taking a tour, and then resume the tour when ready.
-Once you end the current tour, the status bar will transition back to displaying the `Start CodeTour` button.
+Once you end the current tour, the status bar will automatically hide itself.

-> If you don't want to display the status bar item, simply right-click it and select `Hide CodeTour (Extension)`.

 ### Contributed Commands